jhigg55/Emotional-Intelligence-for-Instructors/README.md

 # Emotional-Intelligence-for-Instructors
 Welcome to my course on Emotional Intelligence for new or experienced instructors.
 This course was developed for my capstone project at WGU.
-If you have any questions about the training, how to launch a githup pages course for your WGU capstone project, feel free to contact me at jhigg55@wgu.edu
+If you have any questions about the training, how to launch a github pages course for your WGU capstone project, feel free to contact me at jhigg55@wgu.edu

 Thank you!
 Joel